This post may contain affiliate links. Please read my disclosure.

 On their own, Korean rice cakes just taste like plain white rice and have a bit of a chewy bite to them (thanks to the tapioca starch mentioned above).
 We dress them up with tteokbokki sauce to make this delicious recipe!

-Leftover Korean rice cakes can be stored in the fridge for up to 3 days.
+Leftover Korean rice cakes can be stored in the fridge for up to 2-3 days.
 However, note they are not very good left over.
 The rice cakes become mushy.
 They are edible, but the nice chewy bite of the rice cake starts to disintegrate.

 I do not recommend freezing Korean rice cakes.

-More Favorite Korean Recipes
+More favorite Korean recipes

 Create a Korean feast with these other favorite Korean recipes:

-Tteokbokki Recipe (AKA Spicy Korean Rice Cakes)
+Korean Tteokbokki (Spicy Rice Cakes)

 Ingredients